 Tom Sawyer’s aunt and uncle, respectively, who are both good people and parents, upstanding members of their community, and yet who troublingly support the institution of slavery, exemplified by their detainment of Jim.
 Huck and Tom trick the Phelpses when preparing for Jim’s escape, much to Aunt Sally’s fury and Uncle Silas’s innocent befuddlement.
 Aunt Sally offers to adopt Huck at the end of the novel, but he refuses to be “sivilized” by anyone.

-The The Adventures of Huckleberry Finn quotes below are all either spoken by Sally and Silas Phelps or refer to Sally and Silas Phelps.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Dover Publications edition of The Adventures of Huckleberry Finn published in 1994.).
+The Adventures of Huckleberry Finn quotes below are all either spoken by Sally and Silas Phelps or refer to Sally and Silas Phelps.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Dover Publications edition of Adventures of Huckleberry Finn published in 1994.).

 Chapter 43 Quotes